fbpx

 woman lying on bed illustration

 Lavender still leads the pack in aromatherapy thanks to linalool, an alcohol in lavender extract that has anxiety-reducing effects.
 A 2018 study in Japan found that inhaling linalool-rich essential oils aids in relaxation.
 Put a few drops of lavender essential oil into a diffuser in your bathroom or office.
-(We like the Muji Ultrasonic Aroma Diffuser; $70) Or spray an essential-oil mist onto your couch or bed pillows.
-(Clairmont Farms Face and Pillow Mist is a fave; $14)
+(We like the Vitruvi Stone Diffuser.
+Or spray an essential-oil mist onto your couch or bed pillows, like the Osea Vagus Nerve Pillow Mist.

 woman swaddled in blanket illustration

 Research has shown that wrapping a baby in a swaddle can trigger a calming response in the body and mind—so why can’t grown-ups try it?
-Shift your own body into relaxation mode by swaddling yourself in cozy sweats, chunky socks (like Indigo’s Waffle-Knit Reading Socks; $18), or a weighted blanket (try the Luxury Weighted Blanket by Nest Bedding; $159).
+Shift your own body into relaxation mode by swaddling yourself in cozy sweats, chunky socks, or a weighted blanket (try the Luxury Weighted Blanket by Nest Bedding.)
 Penn Medicine, the renowned medical center in Philadelphia, found that the “pressure therapy” of a heavy blanket can calm you by activating the parasympathetic nervous system and lowering your heart rate.

 painting rainbow illustration

 Play with clay, paint some paper, or color inside—or outside—the lines.
-It doesn’t matter the medium: A 2016 study by Drexel University, in Philadelphia, found that 45 minutes of creative activity significantly lowered levels of cortisol in the body, lessening the stress of the participants—regardless of talent level.
+It doesn’t matter the medium!
+A 2016 study by Drexel University found that 45 minutes of creative activity significantly lowered levels of cortisol in the body, lessening the stress of the participants—regardless of talent level.
 The reason?
 Subjects felt free from constraints and able to lose themselves in the flow of the craft.

 “It’s almost impossible to relax if you don’t do something for your body after the tension from the day gets trapped in it,” says Ivanhoe.
 A movement that can help release tension?
 The legs-up-a-wall pose.
 “There’s a constant pressure in the valves of the blood vessels in your legs that work hard all day to pump blood back up to your heart,” says Ivanhoe, so raising your legs upside down “gives it all a break.”
 Curl into a fetal position with your hips six inches away from a wall, then roll onto your back and take your legs up the wall.
 “You want your legs straight but in a relaxed position,” she says.
 You can put a folded blanket under your hips for some squish.
 Relax for five minutes before rolling back into a fetal position, counting to three, and then getting up slowly.